charliewardv3/motor-control/README.md

 `delay` is an integer value that specifies the delay between each step

+`reference` is an integer specified by the calling program that can be used later to reconcile responses

-The move command is a blocking operation.
+The move command is a non blocking operation.
 Once the move command has completed, it will echo the following string back over the serial connection to signal completion:

 ```
-moved([resolution],[direction],[steps],[step_delay])\r\n
+[reference]:[message]\r\n
 ```
+When the move was successful, the returned message will be "success".

 ### Testing: